 What Does Rehab Look Like for an ACL Tear?

-Rehabilitation of your ACL tear can consist of several weeks of physical therapy where your therapist shows you different exercises you can do to help with strengthening the muscles around your knee, restoring range of motion, and reducing pain and swelling.
+Rehabilitation of your ACL tear can consist of several weeks of different exercises you can do to help with strengthening the muscles around your knee, restoring range of motion, and reducing pain and swelling.
 This may help individuals who are less active or who participate in low-intensity exercises, and recreational activities, or who play stressful sports on the knees.

 If rehabilitation does not work and you continue to have pain and swelling, surgery may be recommended by your doctor.
 During ACL reconstruction, your surgeon will remove the damaged ligament and replace it with a section of a tendon which is called a graft.
 This tendon comes from another part of your knee or it is donated.
 After surgery, you will complete rehabilitation again, which will help you gain the strength, stability, and range of motion needed to return to your normal activities.